SFI-Visual-Intelligence/nldl/README.md

 ## Usage

 To use the NLDL Conference style template, simply download the `authorkit.zip` file from the [latest release](https://github.com/SFI-Visual-Intelligence/nldl/releases/), and extract the `nldl.cls` into your working directory or in your local `texmf`.
+See details about the [installation](#installation) as well.

 Use it in your document as a class:
 ```